Online MBA Program in Data Analytics

 As of May 2018, digital marketing managers earned an average income of $132,620 per year.
-Job outlook for digital marketing managers is expected to increase 10% by 2026, which is a little faster than the average job.
+The job outlook for digital marketing managers is expected to increase by 10% by 2026, which is a little faster than the average job.

 Information Security Analyst

 Information security analysts8 manage data security on behalf of organizations.
 They may be employed in government or by private businesses.
-They’re required to monitor data storage systems for security breaches and ensure safe and private storage of information, which is normally highly confidential.
-While typically they’re required to work regular office hours, when cyberattacks occur, they may be required to work round the clock until security is restored.
+They’re required to monitor data storage systems for security breaches and ensure a safe and secure page of information, which is normally highly confidential.
+They’re typically they’re required to work regular office hours.
+When cyberattacks occur, they may be required around round the clock until security is restored.

 The average information security analyst earns $98,350 per year.
-Demand for this job is on the rise and expected to increase 28% by the year 2026.
+The demand for this job is on the rise and is expected to increase by 28% by 2026.

 Chief Technology Officer

-Chief technology officers9 are part of the top executive team that generally sits at the head of large corporations.
+Chief technology officers9 are part of the top executive team that generally said corporations’ headquarters.
 They’re responsible for overseeing all technology within the organization and congregating with other top executives to plan and direct all activities that occur within the business.
 Chief technology officers often work long hours and travel excessively.

 As of May 2018, the average chief technology officer earned $189,600 per year.
-This occupation has an average job outlook with an expected growth of 8% by the year 2026.
+This occupation has an average job outlook, with an expected growth of 8% by 2026.